-Consistent with state and federal laws, and the policies of the Nantucket Public School District, no person shall be discriminated against in admission to a public school of any town or in obtaining the advantages, privileges, and course of study of such public school on account of race, gender, gender identity, color, sex, religion, national origin, or sexual orientation.
-Nothing in the PLAN prevents the school or district from taking action to remediate discrimination or harassment based on a person's membership in a legally protected category under local, state, or federal law, or school or district policies.

-In addition, nothing in the PLAN is designed or intended to limit the authority of the school or District to take disciplinary action or other action under M.G.L. c71, §37H or 37H 1⁄2, other applicable laws, or local school or district policies in response to violent, harmful, or disruptive behavior, regardless of whether the PLAN covers the behavior.
-1
+Consistent with state and federal laws, and the policies of the Nantucket Public School District, no person shall be discriminated against in admission to a public school of any town or in obtaining the advantages, privileges, and course of study of such public school on account of race, color, sex, religion, national origin, or sexual orientation.
+Nothing in the PLAN prevents the school or district from taking action to remediate discrimination lent, state your school: Grade: or harassment based on a person's membership in a legally protected categ ory under 5.
+If staf f member, state your school or work site: me of Target (of behavior): me of Aggressor (Person who engaged in the behavior): Date e(s) of Incident(s): Loc cation of Incident(s) (Be as specific as possible): local, state, or federal law, or school or district policies.
+In addition, nothing in the PLAN is designed or intended to limit the authorschool or District to take disciplinary action or other action under M.G.L. of 37H $\frac{1}{2}$, other applicable laws, or local school or district policies in responsiharmful, or disruptive behavior, regardless of whether the PLAN covers the e71, §37H or se to violent, arter (not the 2.
+Check whether you are the: □ Target of the behavior □ Reportanget) orter (not the